rackerlabs/support-how-to/content/rackspace-email/create-a-dmarc-policy.md

 product_url: rackspace-email
 ---

 Domain-based Message Authentication, Reporting & Conformance (DMARC) is used in conjunction with SPF and DKIM to help combat email spoofing.
 Spoofing is when a scammer uses your domain in the "from" field of an email to impersonate one of your users.
-DMARC uses a policy that is given to you by your email provider, and this policy tells the receiving email host how to treat emails sent from your domain based on the criteria you set.
+DMARC uses a policy that is given to by your email provider, and this policy tells the receiving email host how to treat emails sent from your domain based on the criteria you set.
 This mechanism also gives visibility into reports on what your domain is sending, and how receiving hosts are treating that mail.

 This article shows how to create a DMARC policy to use with Cloud Office.